Available now…

 READING CLUB:

-Reading Club: The Spy Who Came in From The Cold (1.3)
+Reading Club: The Spy Who Came in From The Cold

 In the Reading Club series, we read books together, enjoy them, and learn from them.
-This is the third part of John le Carré‘s The Spy Who Came in From The Cold.
-Chapter 1: Checkpoint PART 3 Leamas walked over to the car and said to the woman, “Where is he?”
-“They came for him … Continue Reading
+This is the central page for The Spy Who Came in From The Cold.
+The Spy Who Came In from the Cold is a 1963 Cold War spy novel by the British author John le Carré.
+It depicts Alec Leamas, … Continue Reading

 0 comments